Be Your Best Possible Self at UIW

 School of Physical Therapy

 The School of Physical Therapy educates physical therapists who, through skilled, reflective, holistic patient-centered practice and scholarly activities, optimize movement and wellness for the common good of society.
 UIW has a partnership with CHRISTUS Santa Rosa Health System Rehabilitation Services to offer outpatient services to the public.
 It is a one-of-a-kind clinic designed to incorporate high-quality patient care with top-tier teaching and research provided by UIW.
-The clinic allows the blending of direct patient care delivery with real-time student learning.
+The clinic combines direct patient care delivery with real-time student learning.

 School of Osteopathic Medicine